-B. The Company held the annual meeting of shareholders (represented by the board of directors) on June 25, 2021 and April 23, 2020 and resolved the distribution of annual net income for 2020 and 2019, respectively, as follows:
+B. The Company held the annual meeting of shareholders (represented by the board of directors) on May 20, 2022 and June 25, 2021 and resolved the distribution of annual net income for 2021 and 2020, respectively, as follows:

-Distribution of earnings Dividend per share (dollar) 2020 2019 2020 2019 Legal reserve \$797,516 \$529,301 - - Special reserve 1,745,065 (2,681,253) - - Cash dividends 4,300,000 5,500,000 1.251 1.697 Stock dividends 1,132,581 1,944,965 0.330 0.600
+Distribution of earnings Dividend per share (dollar)

+2021 2020 2021 2020

+Legal reserve \$1,276,672 \$797,516 - -

+Special reserve 5,225,745 1,745,065 - -

+Cash dividends 6,264,302 4,300,000 3.334 1.251

+Stock dividends - 1,132,581 - 0.330

-C. According to the Rule No. 1100365484 issued by FSC on January 21, 2022, when the Company distributes earnings, it must set aside (from current net income and the items other than current net income which would be added into current unappropriated earnings) special reserves equal in amounts to other net deductions from shareholders equity arising during that same year.
+According to the Rule No. 1100365484 issued by FSC on January 21, 2022, when the Company distributes earnings, it must set aside (from current net income and the items other than current net income which would be added into current unappropriated earnings) special reserves equal in amounts to other net deductions from shareholders equity arising during that same year.
 Undistributed earnings from the preceding period is set aside if amount set aside from current net income and unappropriated earnings are not sufficient.
 Any other net deductions from shareholders equity items accumulated from the preceding year must not be distributed; instead, an equivalent amount must be set aside from undistributed earnings to special reserves.
 Thereafter, when other shareholders equity deductions are shifted back, the company may distribute earnings in an amount equal to the amount shifted back.

-- D. As required by the Company Act, 10% of the current year's earnings, after paying all taxes and offsetting prior years' operating losses, if any, shall be set aside as legal reserve until the cumulative balance equals its paid-in capital.
+C. As required by the Company Act, 10% of the current year's earnings, after paying all taxes and offsetting prior years' operating losses, if any, shall be set aside as legal reserve until the cumulative balance equals its paid-in capital.
 Except for covering accumulated deficit, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the balance of the reserve exceeds 25% of the Company's paid-in capital. - (4) Non-controlling interests
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the balance of the reserve exceeds 25% of the Company's paid-in capital.

-For the years ended December 31 2021 2020 Beginning balance \$18,714 \$3,313,251 Profit attributable to non-controlling interests 2,975 (3,084) Other comprehensive income, attributable to non- controlling interests, net of tax: Remeasurement of defined benefit plans 4 (10) Exchange differences resulting from translating the (133) (186) financial statements of a foreign operation Derecognize subsidiaries (loss of control) - (312,981) Reduction of cash capital from subsidiaries - (2,961,375) Cash dividend issued from subsidiaries (2,813) (16,901) Ending balance \$18,747 \$18,714
+(4) Non-controlling interests

+For the years ended December 31

+2022 2021

+Beginning balance \$18,747 \$18,714

+Profit attributable to non-controlling interests 2,638 2,975

+Other comprehensive income, attributable to non-

+controlling interests, net of tax:

+Remeasurement of defined benefit plans 14 4

+Exchange differences resulting from translating the 51 (133)

+financial statements of a foreign operation

+Unrealized valuation gains/(losses) from equity

+instrument investments measured at FVOCI 54 -

+Cash dividend issued from subsidiaries (2,201) (2,813)

+Ending balance \$19,303 \$18,747